farcasterxyz/contracts/docs/docs.md

 The ID Registry contract issues Farcaster IDs (fids) for the Farcaster network.

-A `fid` is a uint256 that represents a unique user of the network.
+An `fid` is a uint256 that represents a unique user of the network.
 Fids begin at 0 and increment by one for every new account.
 There is an infinite supply of fids since they can go as high as ~10^77.

 Each address can only own a single fid at a time, but they can otherwise be freely transferred between addresses.
-The address that currently owns a fid is known as the `custody address`.
+The address that currently owns an fid is known as the `custody address`.
 The contract implements a [recovery system](#3-recovery-system) that protects users if they lose access to this address.

-A fid can exist in these states:
+An fid can exist in these states:

 - `registerable` - the fid has never been issued
 - `registered` - the fid has been issued to an address